dialoguemd/fastapi-sqla/README.md

 # fastapi-sqla

-A highly opinionated SqlAlchemy extension for FastAPI.
+A highly opinionated SQLAlchemy extension for FastAPI.

 It provides: